LSD Addiction, Abuse, And Treatment

 Getting Treatment for LSD

 Although LSD is physically non-addictive, users can become psychologically addicted to the drug’s hallucinogenic effects and suffer numerous consequences because of it.
 If you or someone you love is abusing LSD, there are multiple inpatient and outpatient treatment centers that can help.
 Many different types of therapy, including dialectical behavioral therapy, cognitive behavioral therapy, and lifestyle skills therapy, have been proven to help hallucinogenic dependency.
 Additionally, treatment methods such as relapse prevention, support groups such as Narcotics Anonymous (NA), and ongoing therapy have been proven to be effective.
-Don’t wait any longer, contact a dedicated treatment specialist to learn about your options today.
+Don’t wait any longer, contact a dedicated treatment provider to learn about your options today.